exproprietary/solaris-src/README.md

-# solaris-src
+# Solaris

-Game source code was released as public domain along with the shareware-released media files. *Only shareware data, excluding the sound effects, is in the public domain; the rest is proprietary.
+Appears to be the original source code of the game Solaris.